TheNexusAvenger/Nexus-LU-Launcher/README.md

 ### Windows
 [Download and extract `Nexus-LU-Launcher-Windows-x64.zip` from the releases and run the executable.](https://github.com/TheNexusAvenger/Nexus-LU-Launcher/releases/latest)
-Compatibility for Windows 8.1 and older is not guarenteed.
+Compatibility for Windows 8.1 and older is not guaranteed.

 ### macOS
 [Download and extract `Nexus-LU-Launcher-macOS-x64.zip` from the releases and run the application.](https://github.com/TheNexusAvenger/Nexus-LU-Launcher/releases/latest)